aaronsethroberson/manage-accounts/README.md

 <p/>

 <p align="center">
 We can now log back into Client-1 using the newly created user from the script.
-Make sure to specify the login context by adding "mydomain.com\" before entering the username
+Be sure to specify the login context by adding "mydomain.com\" before entering the username.
 <br/>

 ![Image](https://github.com/user-attachments/assets/a8728870-7860-4128-a018-bf2d6c4361d1)